pnp/cli-microsoft365/docs/manual/docs/cmd/spo/page/page-add.md

 `--help`|output usage information
 `-n, --name <name>`|Name of the page to create
-`-u, --webUrl <webUrl>`|URL of the site where the page should be created `-l, --layoutType [layoutType]`|Layout of the page.
+`-u, --webUrl <webUrl>`|URL of the site where the page should be created `-t, --title [title]`|Title of the page to create.
+If not specified, will use the page name as its title `-l, --layoutType [layoutType]`|Layout of the page.
 Allowed values `Article|Home`.
 Default `Article` `-p, --promoteAs [promoteAs]`|Create the page for a specific purpose.
 Allowed values `HomePage|NewsPage` `--commentsEnabled`|Set to enable comments on the page